-Pension Liability - As of December 31, 2021, the Fire District's proportionate share of the PERS net pension liability was \$202,807.00.
-The net pension liability was measured as of June 30, 2021 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2020.
-The total pension liability was calculated through the use of updated procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2021.
+Pension Liability - As of December 31, 2022, there is no net pension liability associated with the special funding situation under Chapter 133, P.L.
+2001, as there was no accumulated difference between the annual additional normal cost and the actual State contribution through the valuation date.
+The Fire District's proportionate share of the PERS net pension liability was \$260,624.00.
+The net pension liability was measured as of June 30, 2022 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2021.
+The total pension liability was calculated through the use of updated procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2022.
 The Fire District's proportion of the net pension liability was based on a projection of the Fire District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-For the June 30, 2021 measurement date, the Fire District's proportion was .0017119565%, which was an increase of .0002101505% from its proportion measured as of June 30, 2020.
+For the June 30, 2022 measurement date, the Fire District's proportion was .0017269763%, which was a increase of .0000150198% from its proportion measured as of June 30, 2021.

-Pension (Benefit) Expense - For the year ended December 31, 2021, the Fire District's proportionate share of the PERS pension (benefit) expense, calculated by the Plan as of the June 30, 2021 measurement date, was \$4,521.00.
+Pension (Benefit) Expense - For the year ended December 31, 2022, the Fire District's proportionate share of the PERS pension (benefit) expense, calculated by the Plan as of the June 30, 2022 measurement date, was (\$8,871.00).